-At our first annual A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited.
-The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact Coalition Meeting in October, Heather Ferguson, Senior Associate at Linksbridge, presented a unique tool for improving public health campaign The ability of campaign-delivered interventions to achieve higher levels of performance (coverage, quality, or equity) relative to the inputs (resources, time, money): the Multi-Intervention Campaign Calendar.
+At our first annual Time-bound, intermittent activities which are deployed to address specific epidemiologic challenges, expediently fill delivery gaps, or provide surge coverage for health interventions.
+The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact.
+Coalition Meeting in October, Heather Ferguson, Senior Associate at Linksbridge, presented a unique tool for improving public health campaign The ability of campaign-delivered interventions to achieve higher levels of performance (coverage, quality, or equity) relative to the inputs (resources, time, money).: the Multi-Intervention Campaign Calendar.

 View the presentation below to learn more about this tool.